Respite From Reality

 - Video file can be uploaded to an Oculus Quest or any simple VR device

-About Respite for Reality
+About Respite from Reality

 StoryLab responded to a call to create immersive experiences for patients with limited mobility and/or suffering from terminal illnesses.
 The aim was to provide LOROS Hospice patients with a short therapeutic respite from their current reality.
 There is a window of opportunity to look for continuous long lasting therapeutic interventions in traumatic brain injury.
 360 VR offers a new strategy to boost and amplify restorative processes in the clinical setting.
 360 VR allows the development of real-life context-specific experiences, requiring the control of the individual over different cognitive and social factors difficult to reproduce in clinical settings.
 StoryLab adopted a narrative approach to this call, creating two 360 virtual reality films, The River and Waltzing on the River.